Acute radiation syndrome

 Acute radiation syndrome (ARS), also known as radiation sickness or radiation poisoning, is a collection of health effects that are caused by being exposed to high amounts of ionizing radiation in a short period of time.
 Symptoms can start within an hour of exposure, and can last for several months.
 Early symptoms are usually nausea, vomiting and loss of appetite.
-In the following hours or weeks, initial symptoms may appear to improve, before the development of additional symptoms, after which either recovery or death follow.
+In the following hours or weeks, initial symptoms may appear to improve, before the development of additional symptoms, after which either recovery or death follows.

 ARS involves a total dose of greater than 0.7 Gy (70 rad), that generally occurs from a source outside the body, delivered within a few minutes.
 Sources of such radiation can occur accidentally or intentionally.
 They may involve nuclear reactors, cyclotrons, certain devices used in cancer therapy, nuclear weapons, or radiological weapons.
 It is generally divided into three types: bone marrow, gastrointestinal, and neurovascular syndrome, with bone marrow syndrome occurring at 0.7 to 10 Gy, and neurovascular syndrome occurring at doses that exceed 50 Gy.
 The cells that are most affected are generally those that are rapidly dividing.
 At high doses, this causes DNA damage that may be irreparable.
 Diagnosis is based on a history of exposure and symptoms.
 Repeated complete blood counts (CBCs) can indicate the severity of exposure.

 Treatment of ARS is generally supportive care.
 This may include blood transfusions, antibiotics, colony-stimulating factors, or stem cell transplant.
 Radioactive material remaining on the skin or in the stomach should be removed.
 If radioiodine was inhaled or ingested, potassium iodide is recommended.
-Complications like leukemia and other cancers among those who survive are managed as usual.
-Short term outcomes depend on the dose exposure.
+Complications such as leukemia and other cancers among those who survive are managed as usual.
+Short-term outcomes depend on the dose exposure.

 ARS is generally rare.
-A single event can affect a large number of people, as happened in the atomic bombing of Hiroshima and Nagasaki and the Chernobyl nuclear power plant disaster.
-ARS differs from chronic radiation syndrome, which occurs following prolonged exposures to relatively low doses of radiation.
+A single event can affect a large number of people.
+The vast majority of cases involving ARS, alongside blast effects, were inflicted by the atomic bombings of Hiroshima and Nagasaki, with post-attack deaths in the tens of thousands.
+Nuclear and radiation accidents and incidents sometimes cause ARS; the worst, the Chernobyl nuclear power plant disaster, caused 134 cases and 28 deaths.
+ARS differs from chronic radiation syndrome, which occurs following prolonged exposures to relatively low doses of radiation, and from radiation-induced cancer.

 Signs and symptoms

-Classically, ARS is divided into three main presentations: hematopoietic, gastrointestinal, and neuro vascular.
+Classically, ARS is divided into three main presentations: hematopoietic, gastrointestinal, and neurovascular.
 These syndromes may be preceded by a prodrome.
 The speed of symptom onset is related to radiation exposure, with greater doses resulting in a shorter delay in symptom onset.
 These presentations presume whole-body exposure, and many of them are markers that are invalid if the entire body has not been exposed.
 Each syndrome requires that the tissue showing the syndrome itself be exposed (e.g., gastrointestinal syndrome is not seen if the stomach and intestines are not exposed to radiation).
 Some areas affected are: